The Under-Practiced Art of Issuing a Challenge

 Contrary to what you may have heard from some keyboard commando, you may NOT shoot somebody just becasue they are within 21 feet of you with a knife.
 It depends upon the totality of circumstances, such as inferred intent.
 We run numerous variations of the Tueller drill, and review relevant court cases, in our Lawful Use of Force classes.

-Non-movement implies compliance, so you should avoid commands like “SHOW ME YOUR HANDS!”
+Non-movement implies compliance, so you should avoid commands that demand movement, like “SHOW ME YOUR HANDS!”
 He might do just that, by pulling a gun on you.

 After you establish compliance, you can give additional commands, like “SLOWLY, lift up your shirt.”
 No, not like during Mardi Gras–it’s so you can see any weapons on their belt line.